German rail woes: How can Deutsche Bahn turn things around? – DW – 08/07/2024

 Germany's railway system was once a source of national pride.
 But the network and its operator, Deutsche Bahn (DB), have become a major source of frustration for train travelers in recent years.

-Passengers are increasingly confronted with overcrowding, delays, cancellations as well as regular closures of large sections of track for maintenance and repair works.
+Passengers are increasingly confronted with overcrowding, delays and cancellations, as well as regular closures of large sections of track for maintenance and repair works.

 DB's problems also grabbed attention abroad during the 2024 UEFA European Football Championship, which took place in Germany between June 14 and July 14.